How To Identify Customer Pain Points

 What Are Customer Pain Points?

 Customer pain points are problems or challenges that your potential customers encounter during their journey with your business.
+Understanding common customer pain points is crucial for improving customer satisfaction and building loyalty.
 These obstacles prevent them from having a smooth, enjoyable experience, and they vary across industries and types of businesses.

 Pain points typically fall into four main categories